davidwesst/talks/talks/integrations-orchestrations-automations/index.md

 ---

-Streamlining Business Capbilities by Reclassifying "Integrations" as "Orchestrations"
+Streamlining Business Capbilities by Reclassifying "Integrations" (as orchestrations, automations, and reports)

 <!--
 Change in implementation